 How many tarts are there altogether?
 This number is the fifth and last key.

-However, before they can finally leave the castle you must answer a last question.
+Before they can leave the castle you must answer a last question.

 What is Skippy's real name?

 These letters will give you an anagram of Skippy's real name.
-When you have worked this out you have finally finished!
+When you have worked this out, Skippy and Anna will be free!